MicrosoftDocs/windowsserverdocs/EssentialsDocs/use/Quick-Start-Guide-to-Using-Microsoft-Office-365-with-Windows-Server-Essentials.md

 ---
 title: "Quick Start Guide to Using Microsoft 365 with Windows Server Essentials"
-description: "Describes how to use Windows Server Essentials" ms.date: 10/03/2016 ms.topic: article ms.assetid: 51a7f1f1-088b-4487-b2c6-4f97aad3004d
+description: Learn how to open the apps in Microsoft 365 using familiar tools like the  Windows Server Essentials Launchpad and My Server 2012 R2. ms.date: 10/03/2016 ms.topic: article ms.assetid: 51a7f1f1-088b-4487-b2c6-4f97aad3004d